UPDATED: JULY 07, 2023 | 3 MIN READ

 Aloha: Traveling from Hawaii?

 If you have a life-threatening emergency in 49 states, it is likely to be covered.
 The one state that is the exception is Hawaii.

-If you are covered in Hawaii and traveling the states, you need to let your insurance plan know before traveling to receive emergency health coverage.
+If you are covered in Hawaii and traveling the States, you must inform your insurance plan before traveling to receive emergency health coverage.

 This emergency coverage exception of Hawaii only applies to people living there.
-If you’re traveling TO Hawaii, your plan will most likely cover your emergency medical care while you’re there.
+If you’re traveling TO Hawaii, your plan will likely cover emergency medical care.

-As you’re researching domestic health insurance coverage, you’ll find a lot of information about travel insurance.
+You’ll find much information about travel insurance as you research domestic health insurance coverage.
 What is it?
 How does it differ from health insurance?
 Do you need it?

 Travel insurance is not the same as health insurance.
 However, travel insurance does expand the coverage you’ll receive on healthcare costs.
 Health insurance only covers emergency care when you’re traveling.
 However, travel insurance works in addition to that insurance to cover even more healthcare costs.